 Here you will find information on the Flood Control District's Lower Walnut Creek and Pacheco Marsh restoration projects.
 Select from the menu choices for background information on the project and ways you can get involved.

 Interested in taking a Lower Walnut Creek Site Tour?

 These small group tours are an exclusive opportunity to learn more about the restoration project and visit areas that are normally off-limits to the public.
-Visit the project Get Involved page for more information.
+Visit the Get Involved page for more information on tours.

 The Walnut Creek watershed is the largest in Contra Costa County, draining over 150 square miles, and containing eight cities and over 300,000 residents.
 The lowest, or most downstream, portion of this watershed is called Lower Walnut Creek, and it consists of a wide trapezoidal earth channel with levees on one or both sides.
 It is populated with a diverse assortment of wildlife both in the water and in the adjacent marshlands.